 - Current medications

+As a lung cancer survivor, overcoming challenges and celebrating small wins are not new concepts, and they are just as important in the recovery process.
+Post-cancer treatment care for lung cancer patients is a crucial phase of recovery that can include regular follow-up appointments and lifestyle adjustments to support well-being and resilience.
 It is essential for people who survive lung cancer to check up with their doctor regularly.
-Lung cancer survivors could be at a higher risk of developing a new disease or second cancer.
+Lung cancer survivors could be at a higher risk of developing a new disease or a second cancer.

 Survivors of SCLC and NSCLC are most at risk of developing the other form.
 Other cancers they are likely to develop include: